JungDev/wedding-website/README.md

 4. That's it, open `index.html` on your browser by just double-clicking on the file.

 # Documentation
+You can follow this [article](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) to setup your Google sheet for rsvp feature.

 I have written a
 [blog post describing all the features of this wedding website](https://blog.rampatra.com/wedding-website) and how to customize each of them according to your needs.

 # About Me
 Hello, my name is Ram.
-I am a Lead Software Engineer at [Mastercard R&D Labs](https://www.mastercard.com/).
+I am a Software Engineer at [Verizon Media](https://www.verizonmedia.com/).
 I enjoy making teeny tiny applications in my leisure time and this is one of them.
 Now that my wedding is over, I am open-sourcing the project.
 Hope you like it!

 And, if you use a Mac then you may also love [Presentify](https://presentify.compzets.com/).
 Give it a whirl and let me know your thoughts.